theiagen/staphb.org/staphb.org/content/resources/staphb-videos.md

 date: 2019-12-16T20:03:54Z
 draft: false
 ---
 Every month the StaPH-B community gets together for an online presentation.
-These presenation are recoreded and presented here for your review.
+These presenations are recoreded and presented here for your review.

 ##### StaPH-B Monthly Call - December 2019
 For our December 2019 call, we have invited Lucy Li and David Dynerman from the Chan-Zuckerberg BioHub to speak about Madrone, a user-friendly bioinformatics platform for cluster analysis and AMR gene detection for carbapenem-resistant Enterobacteriaceae isolates.
 Madrone was developed in collaboration between the Chan-Zuckerberg BioHub and the Alameda County (CA) Public Health Laboratory to address Alameda's bioinformatics needs.
 Since its development, Madrone has been made available to a number of public health and healthcare facilities across the US.
 David and Lucy are leading the Madrone pilot program and are currently seeking other collaborators interested in accessing their platform.